MicrosoftDocs/azure-docs/articles/key-vault/secrets/tutorial-rotation-dual.md

 - An Azure App Service plan
 - A storage account required for function app trigger management
 - An access policy to access secrets in Key Vault
-- An role assignment to access Storage Account access keys
+- A role assignment to access Storage Account access keys
 - Storage Account key rotation functions with event trigger and http trigger (on-demand rotation)
 - EventGrid event subscription for **SecretNearExpiry** event